AtenDesignGroup/intercept-pantheon-upstream/web/modules/contrib/office_hours/README.txt

 - 'allowed hours' restrictions;
 - input validation;
 - use of either a 24 or 12 hour clock;
+- (as per v8.x-1.7) an ability to add 'Exception days' with calendar date instead of weekday.

 The formatter provides o.a.:
 - a 'Current status' indicator ('open now'/'closed now');
 - options to show all/none/open/current days;
 - options to group days (E.g., "Mon-Fri 12:00-22:00");
 - customizable element separators to display the 'office hours' any way you want.
 (See below for details.)
+- a drop-down formatter with current time, that shows all hours upon clicking on it. (v8.x-1.7)
+- separate css class for the 'current' slot. (v8.x-1.7)

 You can configure the formatter as follows:
 - Add the field to an entity/node;
 - Select the 'Office hours' formatter;
 - Set the formatter details at /admin/structure/types/manage/NODE_TYPE/display/VIEW_MODE;
 or
 - Add the field to a view;
 - Select the 'Office hours' formatter;